Roasbeef/blips/blip-tap.md

 * `rfq_id` is a randomly generate 32-byte value to uniquely identify this RFQ request
+* `in_asset_id` specifies the asset ID that the requesting peer wishes to receive.
+If this field is not provided, it implies that the receiver will only accept BTC.
-* `asset_id` is the asset ID of the asset the receiver intends to receive
+* `out_asset_id` is the ID of the asset the requesting peer intends to send.
+If this field is not provided, it implies that the receiver will send BTC.
 * `asset_amt` is the amount of units of said asset
 * `suggested_rate_tick` is the internal unit used for asset conversions.
 A tick is 1/10000th of a currency unit.
 It gives us up to 4 decimal places of